SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 ## Application information

-The application information is automatically extracted from your application `Info.plist` file:
+Application name and version are required in analytics measurements.
+This information is automatically extracted from your application `Info.plist` which must therefore be properly configured to send correct values:

-- The application name is given by `CFBundleName`.
+- The [application name](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundlename) is extracted from `CFBundleName`.
-- The application version is given by `CFBundleShortVersionString`.
+- The [application version](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) is extracted from `CFBundleShortVersionString`.

-If your application has an Android equivalent, you should ensure that both the Android, iOS and tvOS versions use the same application name.
+The application name must be consistent for all platforms your product is available on (e.g. iOS, tvOS and Android) so that measurements can be properly consolidated.
+Known expected application names are available from the corresponding [wiki page](https://jira.srg.beecollaboration.com/browse/PLAYRTS-1733).
+Should your product be new, please use the contact information available from this wiki page to request a dedicated application name.

 ## Measurement information